 Finding the closest cell phone tower in your neighborhood, or even on the go, doesn’t have to be a difficult task.
 It all starts by familiarizing yourself with some helpful, easy to use, and free resources for locating cell towers that can be found online.

-Using a Cell Tower Map
+1. Use a Cell Tower Locater Map

 When it comes to knowing the location of the closest cell tower and which direction your signal is coming from, nothing is more handy or intuitive than a cell phone tower map.
 With a map, orienting yourself with the surrounding cell towers is no different than identifying landmarks or planning destinations for a trip.

 Here are a few online resources to consider for conducting your own cell phone tower search:

 If a cell phone tower is registered with the FCC, it can be easily found on the Towers page.
 Just enter the city and state for your search and click “Go.”
 A great feature of the site’s search engine is its filtering capability.
 Only interested in the location of the nearest Verizon towers?
 Just check the Verizon Tower box.
 User-generated ratings and reviews based on the personal experience with local cell reception can provide additional insights.

 Rather than showing cell phone tower locations, the Verizon coverage map informs users of the coverage type and signal quality that you can expect based on the mapped address you put in the search bar (e.g. 4G LTE Quality: Excellent).
 To learn more about how to interact with their cell tower map read more here.

 Sprint’s coverage map allows users to determine what level of 4G LTE and Non-LTE signal they can expect for data and voice for their location based on which cellular device they have.

 If you want a quick resource at your fingertips for locating cell phone towers, consider downloading a cell tower finder app.
 No matter what you’re looking for in a cell tower locator app, chances are the App Store or Google Play has one that fits your needs.

 The OpenSignal app, available for iPhone and Android, features coverage maps for all major networks based on data crowdsourced from millions of users.
 The app helps you see 2G, 3G, and 4G network availability (along with stats and speeds experienced on networks worldwide) to help accurately measure the everyday experience you can expect on your cellular device.
 Watch our video below to learn how to use this app to find cell towers!

-Cell Tower Locator
+Cell Tower Locator – For Androids

-Cell Tower Locator allows users to get the approximate position of cell towers within a stored database.
+Cell Tower Locator app allows users to get the approximate position of cell towers within a stored database.
 The app’s interface provides cell IDs, signal strength, and GPS location.
 According to the developers of Cell Tower Locator, the precision of estimated cell position is better for sites with three cells detected.
 If only one cell is visible it’s likely a cell serving area, not a position.

-LTE Speed Coverage Map
+LTE Speed Coverage Map – For iPhones

 If you’re curious about how fast your cell phone connection is where you live, work, or visit, anywhere in the U.S., check out the LTE Speed Coverage Map app.
 This handy tool lets you view the average download and upload speed for each of the four major wireless carriers.
 The app also provides the average ping (or response time in milliseconds) between your mobile device and surrounding cell towers within a radius of two miles up to 90 miles.